Why Does Mold Precision Matter More Than Machine Precision?

 In our factory, we’ve found that the highest-impact investments for precision are: validated shrinkage modeling (saves multiple dimensional correction cycles), in-process measurement during machining (directly reduces post-cut rework), and rigorous SPC in production (catches dimensional drift before parts go out of tolerance).
 These three practices deliver the biggest return on investment for any manufacturer pursuing tighter molded part tolerances.

-If your parts are currently failing to meet tolerances, the diagnostic approach is systematic: first verify mold dimensions against original design (is the mold correct?), then verify shrinkage compensation accuracy (is the mold design correct?), then analyze process SPC data (is the process stable?).
+If your parts are currently failing to meet tolerances, the diagnostic approach is systematic: first verify mold dimensions against original design, then verify shrinkage compensation accuracy, then analyze process SPC data.
 In our experience, this three-step diagnostic finds the root cause within 90% of precision failures.
+If you are evaluating suppliers for precision mold work, our injection molding supplier sourcing guide covers RFQ preparation, factory qualification, and commercial risk assessment.

 -